nipafx/demo-jigsaw-advent-calendar/README.md

 The code is released into the public domain via [CC0](https://creativecommons.org/publicdomain/zero/1.0/) so it can be used without any limitations.

+ :sleeping: **This demo project is no longer maintained.
+It is superseeded by a simpler ["Hello World" example](https://github.com/CodeFX-org/demo-jpms-hello-world) and the more well-rounded [_ServiceMonitor_ application](https://github.com/CodeFX-org/demo-jpms-monitor).** :sleeping:

 ## The Advent Calendar